Fatal Workplace Accidents in San Diego | Legal Options

 • Death Benefits: Payments to the surviving spouse, children, or other dependents.
 The amount varies based on the number of dependents but is typically capped by state law.

-• Burial Expenses: Reimbursement for funeral and burial costs, up to a maximum amount (currently $10,000 in California).
+• Burial Expenses: Reimbursement for funeral and burial costs, up to a maximum amount set by California law.

 Limitations: